 Search BarIf the search bar on your FAQ page doesn’t search only the Help Center but instead searches the whole website, then you are likely wasting your time making an FAQ page.
 Some people – okay, a lot of people – don’t have the patience to look through links and lists to find the answers to their questions.
 They want answers now.
 And a great search engine that maps questions to the topics is absolutely, positively key.
 You want it easy to see.
 You want it easy to search.
 If you are in the Ancestory.com Help Center, the search bar is very obvious and easy to find.
 We love the personal approach in the wording on this FAQ.
 It makes the customer feel that support is here to help, even when it’s really just a webpage.
 And we just had to include TGI Friday’s search bar because it’s so loud and proud.
 You also want customers to be able to access the search bar on any page in the FAQ, not just the main page.
 Twitter uses a simple icon, like many companies do, which works just fine.

 CategoriesSo this is where things get a little harder.
 Go back to your questions and figure out how to present the information.
 Many companies, as in the example below, use categories to group questions and answers.
 This can work very well if done right.
 But you want the language and the categories to be based on tasks, not product features.
 Don’t just whip up the categories on your way out to happy hour on a Friday afternoon.
 Spend considerable time designing the layout and groupings based on customer information, such as how Dropbox has their FAQs organized.
 Test your work by showing it to customers and asking them to try and find specific questions/answers and see where they click.
 Then make changes and more changes until people actually using your page can quickly and easily find the info they’re looking for.
 One strategy to consider is having two ways for customers to find the information, depending on how they are approaching the problem.
-AncestryDNA does a great job of this.
-Customers first see task-based questions, but there are also buttons for different question categories, such as mobile.
+AncestryDNA excels at this task.
+Initially, customers encounter task-based questions, while also finding buttons for various question categories, like mobile.
 We also really liked how Dropbox explained what you can expect to find in their FAQs in the search text.

 Text DisplayThere is no right answer on this one, just what’s right for your customer.
 Here are three common ways to display the answers: